About SAM.gov and the Unique Entity Identifier

 Who needs a UEI and active SAM.gov registration at EXIM?

-• For Insurance Products – The insured needs a UEI and active SAM.gov registration
+• Insurance products – the insured needs a UEI and active gov registration

-• For Working Capital Guarantees – The guaranteed lender needs a UEI and active SAM.gov registration
+• For Working Capital Guarantees – the guaranteed lender needs a UEI and active gov registration

-• For Direct Loans – The borrower, or special purpose vehicle (SPV) or special purpose company (SPC), needs a UEI and active SAM.gov registration
+• For Direct Loans – the borrower, or special purpose vehicle (SPV) or special purpose company (SPC), needs a UEI and active gov registration

 What do I need to know before I apply for a UEI and active SAM.gov registration?

-It is the customer’s responsibility to visit the SAM.gov website, create and maintain a user account, and apply for a UEI and SAM.gov registration.
-Registration is for Financial Assistance Awards only.
+It is the customer’s responsibility to visit the SAM.gov website (https://sam.gov), create and maintain a user account, and apply for a UEI and SAM.gov registration.
+Registration is for Federal Financial Assistance Award only.

 The name and address associated with your account should match your EXIM transaction(s).
 The UEI and SAM.gov registration is unique to an entity at a specific address.